JDBC driver

 Parameter key Data type Default value Range Description

-client_id TEXT No default value The Firebolt service account ID.
-Required.
+client_id TEXT No default value.
+(Required) The Firebolt service account ID.

-client_secret TEXT No default value The secret generated for the Firebolt service account.
-Required.
+client_secret TEXT No default value.
+(Required) The secret generated for the Firebolt service account.

-account TEXT No default value Your Firebolt account name.
-Required.
+account TEXT No default value.
+(Required) Your Firebolt account name.

-database TEXT No default value The name of the database to connect to.
+database TEXT No default value.
+The name of the database to connect to.
 Takes precedence over the database name provided as a path parameter.

-buffer_size INTEGER 65536 1 to 2147483647 The buffer used by the driver to read the response from the Firebolt API, in bytes.
+buffer_size INTEGER 65536 1 to 2147483647 The buffer size, in bytes, that the driver uses to read the responses from the Firebolt API.

-connection_timeout_millis INTEGER 60000 0 to 2147483647 The amount of time in milliseconds to wait to establish a connection with the server before the connection is considered failed.
+connection_timeout_millis INTEGER 60000 0 to 2147483647 The wait time in milliseconds before a connection to the server is considered failed.
+A timeout value of zero means that the connection will wait indefinitely.

 max_connections_total INTEGER 300 1 to 2147483647 The maximum total number of connections.

-ssl_certificate_path TEXT No default value The absolute file path for the SSL root certificate.
+ssl_certificate_path TEXT No default value.
+The absolute file path for the SSL root certificate.

 System settings as connection parameters